sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/validators.md

       </pre>
     </TabItem>
     <TabItem value="mainnet" label="Nyx (Mainnet)">
-      At this point, you have a new validator, with its own genesis file located at <code>$HOME/.nymd/config/genesis.json</code>.
+      At this point, you have a new validator, with its own genesis file located at <code>$HOME/.nyxd/config/genesis.json</code>.
 You will need to replace the contents of that file that with the Nyx Mainnet <a href="https://nymtech.net/genesis/genesis.json">genesis file</a>.
-You can use the following command to download the one for the Nym Mainnet:
+You can use the following command to download the one for the Nyx Mainnet:
       <pre>
       <code>
-      wget  -O $HOME/.nymd/config/genesis.json https://nymtech.net/genesis/genesis.json
+      wget  -O $HOME/.nyxd/config/genesis.json https://nymtech.net/genesis/genesis.json
       </code>
     </pre>
   </TabItem>